ONLINE INFO & REGISTRATION

 Avoid relapse and consider talking to your doctor about using any of the 7 FDA approved medications/nicotine replacement therapy (NRT) to quit smoking.

-Your health insurance may cover these medications/NRT and NJ Family Care (Medicaid) covers them with your doctor’s prescription.
+Your health insurance may cover these medications/nicotine replacement therapy and NJ Family Care (Medicaid) covers them with your doctor’s prescription.

 Each day you go without smoking/vaping is a milestone.